alexpolt/alexpolt.github.io/src/atomic-data.md

-  It really helps to think about lock-free operations in the following way: as soon as we touched any piece of shared data - we initiated a transaction, and the transaction should behave as stated by the ACID rules.
+  It really helps to think about lock-free operations in the following way: as soon as we touched any piece of shared data - we initiated a transaction, and the transaction should behave as stated by the [ACID][acid] rules.

+  As is written above, LL/SC doesn't suffer from ABA because on context switch the reservation is cleared.

 <a name="lifetime"></a>